 Emily T. Ross - Child Custody Attorney San Antonio, TX

-Emily T. Ross is the founding attorney of Yusuf Ross Law, PLLC and a family law & child custody attorney practicing in San Antonio, TX.
+Emily T. Ross is the founding attorney of Yusuf Ross Law PLLC and a family law & child custody attorney practicing in San Antonio, TX.
 You can expect that your custody matter will be handled with a personalized approach and commonsense perspective.
 From the outset, we strive to understand your circumstances and create a practical solution that encourages and promotes your relationship with your child.

-Dedicated and Effective Child Custody Attorney
+Dedicated, Practical and Effective Child Custody Attorney

 Custody of the children is often the most hotly contested issue that a party will have to face during the divorce process.
 If you and your co-parent are unable to reach an agreement, a Court will decide all issues regarding legal custody, physical custody, and child and medical support to ensure that orders are in place to protect the best interest of your children.
 Working with an experienced San Antonio, TX child custody attorney can help protect both your child’s best interest and your rights as a parent.